I realize job seekers have probably heard a million and one tips on having a "proper" resume.

-A resume can be a great tool to represent you, if it answers my ultimate question, above.
+A resume can be a great tool to represent you, if it makes it clear you are qualified for the job.
 However, there are several ways a resume can create doubt about the candidate’s qualifications.
-As a recruiter, I’ve seen many examples.

 In this article, I’d like to share some of these resume pitfalls to allow your resume to be as perfect as possible.